• Skip to main content

 What happens after graduation?

-All Seaman Apprentices undergo a 1-year apprenticeship period at various units in the Belize Coast Guard before they are eligible to promotion to the next rank of Seaman.
-Seaman Apprentice receives a monthly allowance of $400 in addition to their salary.
+All Seaman Apprentices (E-2) undergo a 1-year apprenticeship period at various units in the Belize Coast Guard before they are eligible to promotion to the next rank of Seaman (E-3) (the entry point at Seaman is at $14,227 annually).

 Primary Sidebar